aeternity/aeternity/docs/monitoring.md

 `block.tx.total.micro`             | histogram | Number of transactions in a microblock `block.gas.total.micro`            | histogram | Gas used per microblock
-`block.gas.per_tx.micro`           | histogram | Gas used per transaction in a microblock `chain.top.difficulty`             | gauge     | Difficulty of the top block
+`block.gas.per_tx.micro`           | histogram | Gas used per transaction in a microblock `block.size.per_tx.micro`          | histogram | Size of transactions in a microblock in bytes `chain.top.difficulty`             | gauge     | Difficulty of the top block

 ## How to read metrics